-Students applying for postgraduate programmes must have a minimum level of proficiency equal to IELTS 6.5 or equivalent
+Students applying for postgraduate programmes must have a minimum level of proficiency equal to IELTS 6.5 or equivalent.
+A Head of School may prescribe a higher IELTS score where required by the discipline or professional body.

-- A2.2.3 Entry onto a PhD (by Published Work) programme will include the following with the application form: - a list of the publications and copies of the published works - details about their contribution to each publication where there is joint authorship - a covering statement from the candidate what the topic is and how they feel they meet doctoral standard together with signed written statements from all collaborating parties indicating the extent of the candidate's contribution to the work. - a CV - the proposed topic title to be embodied in the synoptic commentary
+- A2.2.3 Entry onto a PhD (by Published Work) programme will include the following with the application form: - a list of the publications and copies of the published works; - details about their contribution to each publication where there is joint authorship; - a covering statement from the candidate clarifying the topic and how they feel they meet doctoral standard together with signed written statements from all collaborating parties indicating the extent of the candidate's contribution to the work; - a CV: - the proposed topic title to be embodied in the synoptic commentary.

-The application will be reviewed by the School.
+The application for admission will be reviewed by the School and submitted to the Research Degrees Board for consideration and approval.

 - A2.2.4 If the School supports an application for the award of PhD (by Published Work) then candidature for examination must be approved by the Research Degrees Board.
-In addition to the documents in A2.2.3 the following will be required for the Board: - an assurance report from the School demonstrating how the published work will meet the requirements of the award
+In addition to the documents in A2.2.3 the following will be required for the Board: - an assurance report from the School demonstrating how the published work will meet the requirements of the award; - the proposed topic title; - copies of the published work; - a statement from the candidate on the extent of the candidates' contribution where the work includes joint authorship or other types of collaboration.
+The written statement(s) signed by any joint author confirming the extent of the candidate's contribution to the work.